10 Jan How To Plan The Perfect Road Trip

 There’s nothing quite like a road trip.
 The sense of freedom offered by just being out on the road, destination miles away and surrounded by friends, is unparalleled.
 Everyone should try a road trip at some point in their lives.
 If you’re daunted by the potential length of the trip, don’t be – even if your trip only lasts for four or five days, it can still be an unforgettable experience.

 The reasons to choose a domestic road trip over an international holiday are manifold.
 There’s no need to worry about airport security or baggage handling, for a start.
-If you’re afraid of flying (which you needn’t be, since it’s the safest way to travel), then a road trip is the perfect antidote.
+If you’re afraid of flying (which you needn’t be, since it’s the safest way to travel), then a road trip in a car or RV rental is the perfect antidote.
 You’re likely to see things you’ve never seen before in your own country, and there’s no better feeling than realising that where you live is the best place in the world.
 Here are our tips on planning the perfect road trip.

 Make sure you’ve got funding